 Minors, 16 and 17 years old, enrolling in Basic Skills classes must officially withdraw from public school and obtain a Minor Applicant form from appropriate public school personnel, and attend a required pre-enrollment meeting with the basic skills recruiter/HSE examiner.
 Both student and parent/legal guardian must be in attendance.
-To schedule an appointment, call (910) 642-7141, ext.
-432.
+To schedule an appointment, call (910) 788-6432.